DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-With respect to Claim 1, Yoda discloses a method for centering an ophthalmic lens (operation of image sensing processing apparatus; [0079]; fig. 5, 8-10), comprising steps of:
+With respect to Claim 1, Yoda discloses a method for centering an ophthalmic lens including a plurality of distinct centering markings, the method (operation of image sensing processing apparatus; [0079]; fig. 5, 8-10), comprising:

-- acquiring ([0084]) at least one image (image projected on light-receiving surface into image signal; [0084]) of said ophthalmic lens (progressive multifocal/processing target lens 1; [0079]) by means of an image sensor (image signal output from image sensing unit 48 of image sensing optical system 105; [0085]); and
+acquiring ([0084]) at least one image (image projected on light-receiving surface into image signal; [0084]) of said ophthalmic lens (progressive multifocal/processing target lens 1; [0079]) by an image sensor (image signal output from image sensing unit 48 of image sensing optical system 105; [0085]); and

-- processing said image (image processing; [0086]) to find a position of an optical center (middle point C detected by image processing unit 106 is geometrical center O of processing target lens 1; [0129]) of said ophthalmic lens (progressive multifocal/processing target lens 1; [0079]) by means of a processing unit (image processing unit 106; [0085]),
+processing said image (image processing; [0086]) to find a position of an optical center (middle point C detected by image processing unit 106 is geometrical center O of processing target lens 1; [0129]) of said ophthalmic lens (progressive multifocal/processing target lens 1; [0079]) by a processor (image processing unit 106; [0085]) by

-deducing the position (reference position/geometrical center C or O having positional relationship with processing center position 11 is obtained on binarized image on basis of positions of extracted micro engraved marks; [0135]) of the optical center (geometrical center O of the processing target lens 1; [0129]) of said ophthalmic lens (progressive multifocal/processing target lens 1; [0079]) from the position of said at least one characterization point (positional definitions common to all processing target lenses 1 are set between micro engraved marks 3A, 3B, and 3C and reference position O, so reference position of processing target lens 1 is obtained by detecting micro engraved marks 3A, 3B, and 3C by image processing; [0135]) of each of said at least three of said distinct centering markings (images of micro engraved marks 3A, 3B, and 3C formed on processing target lens 1; [0135]).
+deducing the position (reference position/geometrical center C or O having positional relationship with processing center position 11 is obtained on binarized image on basis of positions of extracted micro engraved marks; [0135]) of the optical center (geometrical center O of the processing target lens 1; [0129]) of said ophthalmic lens (progressive multifocal/processing target lens 1; [0079]) from the virtually positioned ([0041]; figs. 17, 18) geometrical figure (horizontal reference line 2 with curved segments; [0041]; fig. 17) using the positions of said respective characterization points (positional definitions common to all processing target lenses 1 are set between micro engraved marks 3A, 3B, and 3C and reference position O, so reference position of processing target lens 1 is obtained by detecting micro engraved marks 3A, 3B, and 3C by image processing; [0135]) of each of said at least three distinct centering markings (images of micro engraved marks 3A, 3B, and 3C formed on processing target lens 1; [0135]).

 Under the principles of inherency, if a prior art device, in its normal and usual operation, would necessarily perform the method claimed, then the method claimed will be considered to be anticipated by the prior art device.
 When the prior art device is the same as a device described in the specification for carrying out the claimed method, it can be assumed the device will inherently perform the claimed process.
 See In re King, 801 F.2d 1324, 231 USPQ 136 (Fed.
 Cir.
 1986).
 See also MPEP § 2112.02.